About me

 Night |

-I work until 6pm on Fridays.
-I may be able to offer occasional evening appointments on Monday, Tuesday, Wednesday or Thursday.
+I work 10am to 8pm on Mondays.
+I may be able to offer occasional evening appointments on-line on Tuesday, Wednesday or Thursday.